 General Assembly – In-person opportunity to teach courses or one-off classes and get paid.

 Digital Nomad Forum – Have not personally used this one, but looks promising.

 VIPKID – Many people swear by this.
 Teach remotely, get paid.
 There might be certain requirements, I haven’t tried yet.

 Patreon – a place to support creatives with small monthly or one-off payments.
 I support a few musicians and writers this way.
-They can work form anywhere and product content at their own pace.
+They can work from anywhere and product content at their own pace.

 Simply Google search “Virtual assistant jobs” – this is a great place to start, especially if you know your way around e-mail, social media and can write a bit.
-Instead of searching for personal assistant or executive assistant, VA infers you want to do the job remotely.
+Instead of searching for a personal assistant or executive assistant, VA infers you want to do the job remotely.